-Fort Pierce Bicycle Accident Attorney
+Fort Pierce Bicycle Accident Lawyer

 With flat terrain, mild weather, and coastal beauty, Martin County, Indian River County and Saint Lucie County are excellent places to ride a bicycle.
 However, bike riding poses many dangers for bicyclists.
 Drivers often fail to look out for people on bikes and don’t share the road as they should—and if a bicyclist is hit by a car, the injuries are likely to be serious, including broken bones, spinal cord injuries, and head injuries.
-At Sholtes Law, PLLC, our bicycle accident lawyers are advocates for Florida bike riders, and, as a local law firm, we genuinely care about making the Fort Pierce community as safe and friendly as possible for everyone on the road.
+At Sholtes Law, PLLC, our Fort Pierce bicycle accident lawyer are advocates for Florida bike riders, and, as a local law firm, we genuinely care about making the Fort Pierce community as safe and friendly as possible for everyone on the road.

 What Rights Do Bicyclists Have in Florida?

 Under the Florida Uniform Traffic Control Law, a bicycle is classified as a vehicle, and a person in control of a vehicle on a street or highway is a driver—so, a bicyclist is a driver, with all the rights and responsibilities applicable to any Florida driver.
 For example, a bicyclist intending to make a left turn is entitled to full use of the lane from which the turn is made, and just as with another car driver, motorists must treat bicyclists with care and respect.
 Following traffic laws is the foundation of this respect, as well as our first defense against bicycle accidents.

 What Should I Do If I Was Hurt in a Bicycle Accident?